AlibabaCloudDocs/gpdb/intl.en-US/Best Practices/Bulk update.md

 The whole process is long and contains lots of operations, such as SQL statement parsing, transactions distributing, locking, connection establishment between the master node and slave nodes, and the synchronization of data and log between slave nodes and the mirror node.
 These operations all consume CPU or I/O resources and prolong the response of the request.

-Therefore, for HybridDB for PostgreSQL, we recommend that you avoid updates to a single data row, and try to update data by using bulk operations as much as possible.
+Therefore, for AnalyticDB for PostgreSQL, we recommend that you avoid updates to a single data row, and try to update data by using bulk operations as much as possible.
 That is:

 -   Put updates in one SQL statement to reduce the overhead for statement parsing, node communications, and data synchronization.
 -   Put updates in one transaction to avoid unnecessary overhead.